Heaven Is Not What I Did Yesterday

 I rolled my eyes listening to corporate colleagues asking to be walked through step by step on how to get a taxi from Goa airport, in a prep call for a corporate volunteer program.
 Even though I was also secretly nervous to go to India for the first time, and have to find the hotel myself.

 Even though I myself was in trepidation over whether I really could cope purposely arriving early to Goa.
-It seems a kind of place in a kind of country I did not have the experience to engage.
+It seems like a kind of place in a kind of country I did not have the experience to engage.
 It all seems so mystical and exotic and strange, to read travellers blog about it.
 Could I?

 But in the end, Goa surprisingly turned out to feel just like Southeast Asia.
 Why, even the garden plants are so typical and similar to the ones favoured in Malaysian homes!